ezhuk/dotfiles/README.md

 ## Installation

-Use the following commands to clone this repository and create symlinks in your home directory:
+Use the following commands to clone this repository and run installation script.
+It will create symlinks in your home directory and won't replace already existing files unless told otherwise.

 ```bash
 git clone https://github.com/ezhuk/dotfiles.git ~/.dotfiles